-Ollie's Bargain Outlet Holdings, Inc. and subsidiaries (collectively referenced to as "the Company" or "Ollie's"), principally buys overproduced, overstocked, and closeout merchandise from manufacturers, wholesalers, and other retailers.
-In addition, the Company augments its name-brand closeout deals with directly sourced private label products featuring names exclusive to Ollie's, in order to provide consistently value-priced goods in select key merchandise categories.
+Ollie's Bargain Outlet Holdings, Inc. and subsidiaries (collectively referenced to as the "Company" or "Ollie's") principally buys overproduced, overstocked, and closeout merchandise from manufacturers, wholesalers and other retailers.
+In addition, the Company augments its name-brand closeout deals with directly sourced private label products featuring names exclusive to Ollie's in order to provide consistently value-priced goods in select key merchandise categories.

-Since the first store opened in 1982, the Company has grown to 239 Ollie's Bargain Outlet retail locations as of April 29, 2017.
-Ollie's Bargain Outlet retail locations are located in 20 states (Alabama, Connecticut, Delaware, Florida, Georgia, Indiana, Kentucky, Maryland, Michigan, Mississippi, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, South Carolina, Tennessee, Virginia, and West Virginia) as of April 29, 2017.
+Since its first store opened in 1982, the Company has grown to 276 retail locations in 21 states as of May 5, 2018.
+Ollie's Bargain Outlet retail locations are located in Alabama, Arkansas, Connecticut, Delaware, Florida, Georgia, Indiana, Kentucky, Maryland, Michigan, Mississippi, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, South Carolina, Tennessee, Virginia and West Virginia.